MinalJain17/SuperStore-Sales-Dashboard/README.md

 # Data Preprocessing

+The dataset contains historical sales and profit data for two years i.e. 2019 and 2020, customer information, product information, regional data, and order information.
-Performed in-depth sales data analysis for a superstore using Excel and applied data cleaning and transformation techniques using Power Query in Power BI.
+Conducted comprehensive analysis of sales data for a superstore using Excel and applied data cleaning and transformation methods within Power Query in Power BI.
+This involved addressing data inconsistencies and handling missing data.

 # Dashboard